 Military affairs are relatively simple.
 You start with a warrior card and can spend military actions plus resources to place workers on it, indicating available warrior units.
 New unit types appear in the top row as technologies that can be researched.
 Tactics cards from the separate military deck give bonuses for certain unit combinations, and of course military leaders provide various bonuses as well.
 All this adds up to strength scores for each player that are compared when military actions are performed.
 Alternatively, you can exchange units for colony cards with production bonuses.

 So much for a brief outline of Through the Ages.
-(Yes, there are also four ages but they are more about book-keeping than anything else.)
+(Yes, there are also four ages but they just comprise different card stacks.)
 If your head is already spinning don’t worry – with an app to keep track of all the cards and counters, most of the gameplay becomes intuitive rather quickly.
-I honestly wouldn’t want to play the incredibly cumbersome original board game, but I can wholeheartedly recommend the digital version to anyone interested in mobile 4X games.
+I honestly wouldn’t want to play the incredibly cumbersome original board game, but I can wholeheartedly recommend the digital version to anyone interested in mobile 4x games.

 Addendum 2020-01-21: Since 2018 the game is also available on Windows via Steam and Good Old Games.
 Multiplayer and synchronized achievements etc. are handled through a publisher account so it doesn’t matter which one you get.
 The tutorial is much better than what I remember from the original iOS release, and there’s now also a new “Training AI” level with one less action per turn to ensure that newbies can actually win custom games.